 As this is a developer role, I am avoiding mentioning management responsibilities.

 I try to answer the question concisely but do not want sound too sharp and short.
+OK.

 My answer:

-I am hoping to have a long IT engineer or developer career in the Finance industry.
+I am hoping to have a long career as an IT engineer or developer in the Finance industry.

 If they ask me why:

 Most parents would like to have their children to study at a top university.
 However, top university graduates seem to want to have a career at a financial services company.
-I feel so honored and excited in working at a financial services company that I do not feel the necessity to consider the reasons behind the scene.
+I feel so honored and excited in working at a financial services company that I do not feel the necessity to consider the background reasons.

 If they ask me how:

-Strategically put more time and effort into work during the start period;
+I want to hit the ground running by putting extra time and effort into work during the early days start period;

-Anticipate potential future tasks and get technically prepared earlier;
+I hope to anticipate potential future tasks and get technically prepared well in advance;

-Know more about the business domain knowledge;
+I plan to continue learning more about the business domain knowledge;

 *I think that the text in red already indicates the connotation of keep learning.
+I think that concept is already covered.

 Can I just say the text in blue and wait for their possible questions?
+I guess you would have to make a judgement from the set-up of the interview and the style of the interviewers.
+If they don’t ask you much, it is probably a good idea to find a way to get across the points you want to make.

 If I need to talk about my weakness:

-As I am still new in the financial services industry, my knowledge in this area is very limited, I am willing to learn more about the business domain knowledge.
+As I am still new in the financial services industry, my knowledge in this area is limited, and I am willing to learn more about the business domain knowledge.
+I am always willing to study in my own time and improve my skills.

-If they invite me for questions;
+If they invite me to ask questions;

-For a new application development, do you usually have company-wide recommended architectures, frameworks, third party libraries or do you just make the decision within your group?
+For a new application development, do you usually have company-wide recommended architectures, frameworks, third party libraries, or do you make the decision within your group?

 My current workplace?